-The Ohio Caverns, about four miles east of West Liberty, are the state's largest caverns, featuring miles of stalagmites, stalactites, and other crystal formations below ground.
+The Ohio Caverns in Delaware are the state's largest caverns, featuring miles of stalagmites, stalactites, and other crystal formations below ground.
 The caverns are open year-round since they remain a consistent 54 degrees Fahrenheit, even at depths of 103 feet below the surface.

 11. Ohio River

 The Ohio River marks the southern border of the state, and there is always something to photograph, from bridges and paddleboats to the Cincinnati and Covington, Kentucky skylines.
 Spanning 451 miles across Ohio's southern border, the Ohio River has colorful imagery, especially during the morning light and at dusk.